ypshiga/ypshiga.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Yoichi Shiga, I am a Visiting Associate Scientist, Earth Science at Universities Space Research Association as part of the NASA Academic Mission Services ([NAMS](https://nams.usra.edu/)) contract at NASA’s Ames Research Center in Mountain View, California.
-I work primarily with the [Earth Science Division](https://www.nasa.gov/centers/ames/earthscience) at NASA Ames.
+My name is Yoichi Shiga, I am an Earth Scientist at [Universities Space Research Association](https://www.usra.edu/).
+I work primarily with the [Earth Science Division](https://www.nasa.gov/centers/ames/earthscience) at NASA Ames as a part of the NASA Academic Mission Services ([NAMS](https://nams.usra.edu/)) contract.

 My research
 ======
-My research focuses on exploring the terretrial carbon cycle using a combination of atmospheric observations, remote sensing, inverse modeling, and geostatistical data fusion approaches.
-Using these tools, I primarily  seek to improve our understanding of the integrated dynamics of land-atmosphere exchanges at region-to-continental scales.
+My research focuses on exploring the terretrial carbon cycle using a combination of atmospheric observations, remote sensing, inverse modeling, and geostatistical data fusion techniques.
+Using these tools, I primarily seek to improve our understanding of the dynamics of land-atmosphere exchanges at region-to-continental scales.
+I am currently working on a project to estimate North American photosynthetic carbon fluxes by combining atmospheric carbonyl sulfide measurements and remotely sensed solar-induced chlorophyll fluorescence in a geostatistical inverse model.

 My background
 ======
-I recieved my BS in aerospace engineering at UCSD.
-I then recieved by MS in Environmental Engineering from University of Michigan and my PhD from Stanford University (also in Environmental Engineering).
+I recieved my BS in Aerospace Engineering from the University of California San Diego and my MS in Environmental Engineering from University of Michigan.
+I recieved my PhD from Stanford University with Anna Michalak from the Carnegie Instiution for Science's [Department of Global Ecology](https://dge.carnegiescience.edu/).

 My teaching
 ======
-I have always had a passion for teaching.
-I have taught various age groups from elementary aged students to continuing studies students.
+I have always had a passion for teaching and have taught various age groups from elementary aged students to continuing studies students.
 I approach teaching as a way to engage learners in an experience that stimulates critical thinking.